Tacoma Rainiers Game Notes: vs. ABQ (7:05 PT)

 - Tacoma Rainiers Game Notes: vs. ABQ (7:05 PT) - Tacoma Rainiers

+- Machado Lines 1st Rc Homer, Sacramento Drops Pitchers' Duel - Sacramento River Cats

+- Isotopes Even Series with 5-2 Win over Rainiers - Albuquerque Isotopes

-- Canzone Goes Deep in Aces' 10-2 Loss to Bees - Reno Aces
+- Aces Give Bees Double Trouble in 7-4 Win - Reno Aces

-- Round Rock Takes Game One over El Paso with 9-4 Final - Round Rock Express

-- Justin Dirden Sends Space Cowboys to Comeback Walk-Off Win - Sugar Land Space Cowboys
+- Hunter Brown Shines as Space Cowboys Fall vs. OKC - Sugar Land Space Cowboys

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.